annabelcheong/leaflet-challenge/README.md

 ## INSTRUCTIONS

 # 1.
-Within the js folder, you will need to create a config.js file.
+Within the js folder, you will need to create a config.js file within the js folder.
 (The config.js file is in the list of .gitignore already.)

 # 2.
 In the config.js file, store your mapbox API_KEY.